 Gage eventually moved to Chile and worked as a stagecoach driver.
 In 1860, he returned to the U.S. and began experiencing epileptic seizures.

-He died in San Francisco in 1861 at the age of 38 from complications related to epilepsy.
+He died in San Francisco in 1860.
+That was around twelve years after the accident, from complications linked to epilepsy.

-In 1867, Harlow arranged to exhume Gage’s body and recovered his skull and tamping iron, which are now displayed at Harvard Medical School
+In 1867, Harlow arranged to exhume Gage’s body and recovered his skull and tamping iron.
+Both are now held at Harvard’s Warren Anatomical Museum.

 Why Is Phineas Gage Important to Psychology?